halid1020/8-puzzel-search/README.md

 ### I. Installation

-You do not need special package installation for this repository, but you do need to have `Python` installed in your machine.
+You do not a need special package installation, but you do need to have `Python` installed in your machine.

 ### II.
 Running